 A Voice is a sound created from the many parameters set in the synthesizer.
 In Voice Play Mode, you can select and play any of these Voices.
 In Performance Play Mode, several different Voices (known as Parts in this Mode) can be layered and played simultaneously via keyboard or a sequencer.
 Four groups of Voices are available (Preset 1, Preset 2, Internal and External).
-Another Group Voices is also available if an optional Plug-in Board has been installed.
+Up to two further groups of Voices are available if optional Plug-in Boards have been installed.